Frequently Asked Questions

 What qualifications do instructors have?

-Dr. Gregory Seton, Tarpa's founder and primary instructor, holds a DPhil in Buddhist Studies from Oxford University.
-He has been a Senior Lecturer at Dartmouth College since 2016, teaching courses on Indian and Tibetan Buddhism cross-listed in Religion, Philosophy, and Asian Societies Cultures & Languages departments.
-He has been teaching for over 25 years in other universities and institutions and he has over 35 years of personal meditation practice and extensive training in Tibetan Buddhist philosophical texts and contemplative practices.
+Dr. Gregory Seton, Tarpa's founder and primary instructor, is a professor at Dartmouth College where he has been teaching since 2016 a variety of courses on Indian and Tibetan Buddhism in the Religion Department, Philosophy Department, and the Department of Asian Societies Cultures & Languages.
+Dr. Seton has more than 20 years of undergraduate and graduate university teaching experience and almost 40 years of personal meditation practice and extensive training in Tibetan Buddhist philosophical texts and contemplative practices.
 His teaching combines rigorous academic scholarship with deep experiential understanding, presented in contemporary secular terms appropriate for diverse learners.

 About Access and Participation